Quasilocal first law of black hole dynamics from local Lorentz transformations: Discussion

 The authors acknowledge the discussions with Amit Ghosh.
 AC is partially supported through the UGC- BSR start-up grant vide their letter no. F.20-1(30)/2013(BSR)/3082.
-AG is supported by Department of Atomic-Energy, Govt.
+AG was supported by Department of Atomic-Energy, Govt.
 Of India.
+AG is currently supported by SERB, Government of India through the National Post Doctoral Fellowship grant (PDF/2017/000533).